capactio/capact/docs/tutorial/rocketchat-installation/README.md

 Here we are simulating maintenance actions which should not disrupt RocketChat.
 Non disruptive actions for example are:

-* Rolling Update of RochetChat.
+* Rolling update of RocketChat.
 * Scheduled Node maintenance where pods are evicted from the node.
 * Rescheduling pod to another node.